hakanhammarin/oringen_free_start_time_label/README.md

 # oringen_free_start_time_label
-generates a PDF with labels 38x21.2mm from a CSV file
+generates a PDF in A4 format with labels 38x21.2mm (10+10mm margin) from a CSV file.
 Requires:
 python3
 pip3 install reportlab